GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_design_2.md

 - Additional information, such as title, sources, scale bar, legend, orientation, etc. should be scaled accordingly.
     - Titles should be large so the reader can identify it as the main topic of the map.
     - Additional information should be smaller and moved out of the main focus of the page (e.g. at the bottom, to the sides, or in the corners).
-- A well-structure page layout helps the reader discern the different information on the map and makes it easier to know where to look for certain information.
+- A well-structured page layout helps the reader discern the different information on the map and makes it easier to know where to look for certain information.
 Frames and boxes can structure the page layout.
 For example, a legend can be put on the bottom or to the right of the map.

 In order to produce good maps, there are some __basic rules__ to follow and __semiological mistakes__ to avoid.
 The following subchapter will go over the key elements of a map as well as common design mistakes